3. DDS Router Configuration¶

 Tag connection-addresses

-configure a connection with one or multiple remote WAN Participants.
+configures a connection with one or multiple remote WAN Participants (WAN participant case) or Discovery Servers (Discovery Server participant case).

 connection-addresses